Medically reviewed by Drugs.com. Last updated on May 11, 2022.

 - If the hemoglobin level approaches or exceeds 11 g/dL, reduce or interrupt the dose of PROCRIT.

 - The recommended starting dose for adult patients is 50 to 100 Units/kg 3 times weekly intravenously or subcutaneously.
-For pediatric patients, a starting dose of 50 Units/kg 3 times weekly intravenously or subcutaneously is recommended.
 The intravenous route is recommended for patients on hemodialysis.

 - Consider initiating PROCRIT treatment only when the hemoglobin level is less than 10 g/dL and the following considerations apply: